gabrielolympie/moe-pruner/README.md

 **Warning:** This is a highly experimental technique.
 Results are not guaranteed, and significant improvements are planned for future versions.
 Use at your own risk.

+Due to hardware limitation, i was forced to make a lot of trade off.
+If you'd like to participate in upcoming versions with a higher compute budget, you can donate here: https://gofund.me/1516dccd

 ## Project Goal

 The primary goal is to drastically reduce the computational and memory requirements of DeepSeek-v3 while retaining a reasonable level of performance.
 This is accomplished through a multi-stage distillation and pruning process.